 See more:

-Overall, Lower Positano is the best area to stay in Positano for first-timers because it is the most convenient location to enjoy beaches, nightlife, shopping, and dining without worrying too much about step staircases.
+Overall, I will choose Lower Positano as the best base to stay in Positano for first-timers because it is the most convenient location to enjoy beaches, nightlife, shopping, and dining without worrying too much about step staircases.
 This area also offers many choices in accommodations, restaurants, bars, and shops.
-So there you have it, where to stay in Positano, all you need to do now is to book a hotel and get ready to go!